KevTango/Cawthron-Accelerometer-Chain/README.md

 * If there are errors in the code, make sure to copy the whole code, press Ctrl+E to enter copy paste mode in the REPL/console, paste the code then press Ctrl+D to run the code and view the error

+* The csv file cannot be viewed while the SD card is plugged into the Pyboard.
+A SD card reader is required to view the csv file

 **If there are any issues with the code/components email me or open up an issue on GitHub**